-When we think of cannabis we think of THC – Smoke weed or eat a cannabis edible, THC then gets you high.
+When we think of cannabis, we think of THC – Smoke weed or eat cannabis edibles.
+THC then gets you high.
 So why don’t we just eat the raw cannabis plant?
 If we can eat edibles and get the benefits of THC from them, shouldn’t we just be able to munch on a marijuana bud and get the same effects?

-Anyone who’s tried this knows this isn’t the case, same with anyone who’s attempted to make edibles by just dumping raw cannabis flower into some brownie mix – Rather than getting high you just end up with weed stuck between your teeth and some seriously bad breath for the rest of the afternoon.
+Anyone who’s tried this knows this isn’t the case, same with anyone who’s attempted to make edibles by just dumping raw cannabis flower into some brownie mix – Rather than getting high, you just end up with weed stuck between your teeth and some awful breath for the rest of the afternoon.

-Though we heavily associate cannabis with THC it turns out that cannabis plants in their raw and natural state don’t actually contain much THC.
-Raw cannabis plants mostly contain THCA (AKA “Tetrahydrocannabinolic Acid“), a non-psychoactive cannabinoid that is the precursor to THC (or “Tetrahydrocannabinol“), and it’s the “A” that makes all the difference in the world.
+Though we heavily associate cannabis with THC, it turns out that cannabis plants in their raw and natural state don’t actually contain much THC.
+Instead, raw cannabis plants mostly contain THCA (AKA “Tetrahydrocannabinolic Acid“), a non-psychoactive cannabinoid that is the precursor to THC (or “Tetrahydrocannabinol“), and it’s the “A” that makes all the difference in the world.
 We’ll detail out some of the differences between the two below.

 The Difference between THC and THCA

-As noted above one of the major differences between THC and THCA is that THCA will not, under any circumstances, get you high.
-You can eat raw cannabis as much as you’d like, and though you may still see some benefits from it (more on that in a bit) you will not get a buzz.
+As noted above, one of the major differences between THC and THCA is that THCA will not, under any circumstances, get you high.
+Thus, you can eat raw cannabis as much as you’d like, and though you may still see some benefits from it (more on that in a bit), you will not get a buzz.

-When cannabis plants grow they contain a number of substances we humans find beneficial, primarily cannabinoids and terpenes.
-Plants such as industrial hemp are specifically cultivated from strains bred for a low percentage of THCA content (less than 0.3% THCA to be grown legally under USDA guidelines), but most cannabis plants are known for their psychoactive potential.
+When cannabis plants grow, they contain several substances we humans find beneficial, primarily cannabinoids and terpenes.
+In addition, plants such as industrial hemp are specifically cultivated from strains bred for a low percentage of THCA content (less than 0.3% THCA to be grown legally under USDA guidelines).
+Still, most cannabis plants are known for their psychoactive potential.

 High or No High?

 THCA cannot work like THC.
-Whereas THC has a chemical makeup that can be utilized by our cannabinoid receptors, THCA has an additional carboxylic acid chain attached, essentially making it too oddly shaped to go inside our receptors.
-Much like the proverbial square peg in a round hole, no matter what you do the THCA cannabinoid simply will not fit.
+Whereas THC has a chemical makeup that our cannabinoid receptors can utilize, THCA has an additional carboxylic acid chain attached, essentially making it too oddly shaped to go inside our receptors.
+So, much like the proverbial square peg in a round hole, no matter what you do, the THCA cannabinoid simply will not fit.

 Decarbing Makes the Difference

-We talk about decarboxylation (aka “decarbing”) at length in our article “How to Properly Decarb Your Weed” but the basic gist is that heat, applied properly, will ‘burn’ away that extra carboxylic acid chain in THCA, thus converting it to the THC that will actually give someone a high.
+We talk about decarboxylation (aka “decarbing”) at length in our article “How to Properly Decarb Your Weed.”
+Still, the basic gist is that heat, applied properly, will ‘burn’ away that extra carboxylic acid chain in THCA, thus converting it to the THC that will actually give someone a high.

 - Takes little prep work